Kenro Nakajima

 Takeo "Kenro" Nakajima (中島 健郎; October 19, 1984 – July 27, 2024) was a Japanese elite alpinist and cameraman who won three Piolet d'Or awards, considered to be the highest achievement in mountaineering.
 In 2018, Nakajima and his climbing partner Kazuya Hiraide received the 26th Piolet d'Or for their ascent of the unclimbed northeast face of Shispare, which they climbed in 2017.
 In 2020, the pair won their second Piolet d'Or for their ascent of Rakaposhi (7,788 m).
 They would win their final posthumous Piolet in 2024.
-Nakajima summitted six of the Seven Summits and three eight-thousanders: Cho Oyu, Manaslu, and Mount Everest.
+Nakajima summited six of the Seven Summits and three eight-thousanders: Cho Oyu, Manaslu, and Mount Everest.
 He was known for making first ascents on other remote peaks across the Himalayas and the Karokoram.

 Early life and education

-Nakajima was born on October 19, 1984 in Japan's Nara Prefecture.
+Nakajima was born on October 19, 1984, in Japan's Nara Prefecture.
 His interest in climbing came from his father, a keen climber who died when Nakajima was five years old.
 After his father's death, the family moved to Osaka, and his mother would take him to the mountains.
 In an effort to understand his father, he began mountaineering while a student at Kwansei Gakuin University and joined the mountaineering club.
 On his first trip to climb Mount Fuji, Nakajima suffered from hypothermia and altitude sickness.
 Despite the challenge, he was encouraged to continue mountaineering once he reached the summit and took in the view.